viktordanko/generic-hipster-coffee/README.md

 2. Run `surge` manually once in `/dist`: you will create an account with surge.sh.
 3. Set your own domain in `gulpfile.js` (replace `https://my-first-website.surge.sh`).
 4. From now on run `gulp deploy` whenever you want to publish a new version.

-If you want multiple people to be able to deploy to the same domain, run `surge --add mail.your.collaborator.used.to.register.with.surge@example.com` for each.